sameesin/cisco-csftd-on-aws/content/30_Setup_Network_Resources/1_network_resources.md

 ### Introduction

-Now in this section we are creating all the required network resources for creating our topology.Such as
+In this section we are creating all the required network resources for creating our topology.Such as
 1. Subnets
 2. Interfaces
 3. Security groups
 4. Route tables

- Since VPC is already up & running lets get started with our first resource that is **```Subnet```**
+ Since VPC is already up & running (created in the cloud9 creation step) lets get started with our first resource that is **```Subnet```**

  ## **1. <ins>VPC**</ins>   (Virtual private cloud)

-   We are going to use VPC ```IAC-VPC``` created in the previous section.
+   We are going to use VPC ```IAC-vpc``` created in the previous section.

    Open aws console to check if the VPC is up and running